srv1n/dagger/README.md

 Ensure your Rust version is 1.70 or higher for compatibility with the latest features used.

 ## Usage
-Dagger supports two primary execution modes: YAML-based static DAGs and agent-driven dynamic flows.
-Both methods rely on registering actions with a DagExecutor, but they differ in how the DAG is defined and executed.
+Dagger supports multiple execution modes: YAML-based static DAGs, agent-driven dynamic flows, and a task agent system for more complex orchestration.
+All methods rely on registering actions with a DagExecutor, but they differ in how the workflow is defined and executed.

 ### Option 1: YAML-Based DAG Execution
 Overview: Define a DAG in a YAML file with nodes, dependencies, inputs, and outputs, then execute it using WorkflowSpec::Static.
 This approach is ideal for predefined, repeatable workflows.